c6fc/sonnetry/README.md

 }
 ````

-**Wait, It called sts:getCallerIdentity, and injected the Identity ARN into the Terraform configuration?
+**Wait, It called sts:getCallerIdentity, then injected the Identity ARN into the Terraform configuration?
 How is this possible?!**

 Sonnetry accomplishes this through two very simple native functions added to Jsonnet:
 1. `aws.client( <service_code>, [{ ...params }])`